scherermichael-oss/conventional-mergebot/README.md

 The new feature is awesome!
 ```

-You can also add a section `# Breaking Changes` to trigger a major release:
+To trigger a major release, add section `# Breaking Changes` with a description of the changes:

 ```
 # Breaking Changes